pupilfirst/wd201-scripts/html-form/delete-todo/README.md

 </form>
 ```

-Next, we update the `overdue` items.
+Next, we have to update the `overdue` items.

 ```html
 <form>